Martin Aquilina, International Business Lawyer

 Throughout the centuries, many works of art have either disappeared or been stolen from its owners.
 While the grant of immunity from seizure of cultural objects on temporary loan protects the lender and benefits the borrower, it hinders alleged owners of stolen works, since their true owners will not able to seek the seizure of those objects if they have been granted immunity.
 There are a number of legal actions claiming ownership of cultural objects that have been stolen or expropriated during the communist regime in the USSR and the Nazi regime during World War II.
 With an increased circulation of artworks for temporary exhibitions worldwide, immunity from seizure has become an important question for lenders and borrowers alike.

-In 2011, the Mary Brogan Museum of Art and Science in Florida received on temporary loan a 16th century painting from Girolamo Romano from the Pinatoteca di Brera in Milan.
+In 2011, the Mary Brogan Museum of Art and Science in Florida received on temporary loan a 16th-century painting from Girolamo Romano from the Pinatoteca di Brera in Milan.
 The Italian museum had acquired the painting in 1988 and did not check its provenance.
-After the painting was received in Florida, the family claiming ownership of the painting successfully obtained an order to force the American museum to retain the artwork and did not return it to Italy on the grounds that the painting had been stolen from a Jewish family during World War II.
+After the painting was received in Florida, the family claiming ownership of the painting successfully obtained an order to force the American museum to retain the artwork and do not return it to Italy on the grounds that the painting had been stolen from a Jewish family during World War II.
 The museum kept the “Christ Carrying the Cross” painting until the ownership dispute was adjudicated by the American court.

 Another interesting case regarding disputes over ownership of artworks involved Germany, China and Taiwan.
-In 1996, the National Palace Museum in Taipei agreed to loan several artworks that are part of China’s cultural treasury to a museum in Germany.
-Due to the political and historical disagreements between Taiwan and China, Taiwan was concerned that China would try to seize the art collection once it was on display in an exhibition in Germany.
+In 1996, the National Palace Museum in Taipej agreed to loan several artworks that are part of China’s cultural treasury to a museum in Germany.
+Due to the political and historical disagreements between Taiwan and China, Taiwan was concerned was that China would try to seize the art collection once it was on display in an exhibition in Germany.
 As a response to this impasse, the German government enacted its first law granting foreign cultural objects immunity from seizure for temporary loans.

 For years, until the enactment of effective anti-seizure legislation by the U.S., Cuba refused to loan cultural objects to the U.S due to concerns that these objects would be seized by private individuals in the U.S. on the grounds that they had been confiscated from them by the Castro administration.
 Until recently, Russia had also prohibited the loan of artworks to the U.S fearing disputes over ownership and eventual seizure of the cultural objects.
 This changed with the enactment of the Foreign Cultural Exchange Jurisdiction Immunity Clarification Act by the Obama administration.